KayTee1/Postfix-Calculator/README.md

 The app also provides flexibility in the order of entering the options.

-For example with the option 's', the used as "s 1 2 3" or even "1 s 2 3".
+For example with the option 's' can used as "s 1 2 3" or even "1 s 2 3".
 This makes the app more user-friendly and accommodates different input styles.